 But as the dynamism of the economy stalled, and wages stagnated, and the Fordist system started to disintegrate, arguments against public deficit spending on education came to prevail.
 Robust public expenditures on education gave way to the system-wide disinvestment in education with which we are now so familiar.
 A ready remedy was the liberalization of credit, with the assumption that offering credit would allow universities to raise tuition; discipline responsible participants in a market economy; and constrain revolutionary activity on campuses.
-According to Cooper, in the 1960s Milton Friedman would caricature student protestors as “middle-class rentiers living off the taxes of the decent hardworking poor”; this is not too far from Hungerford’s complaint, except here it is Yale’s largess that the students are said to disregard so blithely.
+Cooper argues that in the 1960s Milton Friedman basically characterized student protesters as “middle-class rentiers living off the taxes of the decent hardworking poor”; this is not too far from Hungerford’s complaint, except here it is Yale’s largess that the students are said to disregard so blithely.
 Friedman believed public spending on universities was partly to blame for campus unrest.
 It made universities accessible to the unruly masses, and because they weren’t paying much, and weren’t dependent on their parents, they were naturally disrespectful and anti-authoritarian.

 Thank god that all ended, right?
 At least until recently, when students have gotten oddly unruly again.
 With the onset of the era of fiscal discipline — of neoliberalism, of financialization (many labels apply) — loans came to be prioritized over grants, and grants lost spending power.
 Higher education continued to be available at all due primarily to the newly expanding availability of credit.
 As Cooper points out, borrowing limits were raised; eligibility criteria were relaxed; and “new, high-risk lending solutions” were created for students who had exhausted all other options” (243).
 Included among these were the PLUS loans, which parents took out on a student’s behalf, thus making debt burdens an intergenerational affair.